-- 1. Illustrate the role of IoT in various applications - 2.
-Infer the right components to build an application in IoT - 3.
-Compare the working of different microcontroller boards.
+- 1. Discuss the integration of IoT with Cloud - 2.
+Describe the right components to build cloud based applications in IoT - 3.
+List the security issues related to IoT

-Internet of Things: Evolution of Internet,IoTArchitecture,Web 3.0 View of IoT, Ubiquitous IoT Applications, Four Pillars and DNA of IoT, IoT Information Security, Web of Things, Cloud of Things.
+Internet of Things: Evolution of Internet, IoT Architecture, Web 3.0 View of IoT